-There are many different factors for all students to think about when choosing a study abroad program, and LGBT students may have unique questions and concerns.
-Living abroad will open up opportunities to think about LGBT identity in a whole new context.
-It can represent a second “coming out” and you will need to make decisions about how and when to express your LGBT identity.
+There are many different factors for all students to think about when choosing a study abroad program, and LGBTQ+ students may have unique questions and concerns.
+Living abroad will open up opportunities to think about LGBTQ+ identity in a whole new context.
+It can represent a second “coming out” and you will need to make decisions about how and when to express your LGBTQ+ identity.
 It is helpful to think about what kind of support may be available to you in your new environment.

 Is Study Abroad for You?

 We think there is a study abroad program for all students, but this is a question we ask all students to consider.
-Study abroad can satisfy degree requirements and students often say that their time abroad was the most exciting time in college.
+Study abroad can satisfy degree requirements and students often say that their time abroad was one of the most enjoyable parts of their college career.
 While study abroad can be challenging, the experience can help you learn more about yourself.

 Not sure where to begin?
-Contact Andy Quackenbush, Study Abroad Advisor.
-Andy is International Academic Program’s liaison to the Gender and Sexuality Campus Center (GSCC) and is glad to discuss any questions you might have.
+Contact Andy Quackenbush, Senior Study Abroad Advisor.
+Andy is our liaison to the Gender and Sexuality Campus Center (GSCC) and is glad to discuss any questions you might have.

-Countries view gender identity, gender expression, and sexual orientation in many different ways.
-Some host cultures may be more welcoming and tolerant of LGBT identities than in the United States, but others may have laws that criminalize homosexuality.
+Countries and cultures view gender identity, gender expression, and sexual orientation in many different ways.
+Some host cultures may be more welcoming and accepting of LGBTQ+ identities than in the United States, but others may have laws that restrict the freedoms of LGBTQ+ people.

 Gender norms vary from country to country as well, and it is important to do research on those prior to departure.
-Learn the laws of your host country regarding LGBT issues, same-sex sexual behavior and expressions of LGBT identity and community.
-It is important to remember that United States laws will no longer protect you once you leave to go abroad.
-If same-sex acts are illegal in your host country and you are reported for engaging in them, you could be arrested and imprisoned in that country.
-There are maps that include information on LGBT rights around the world to explore.
-Regardless of the laws of your host country, it is always important to research whether an environment is affirming to LGBT people.
+Learn the laws of your host country regarding LGBTQ+ issues, same-sex sexual behavior and expressions of LGBTQ+ identity and community.
+If same-sex sexual behaviors are illegal in your host country and you are reported for engaging in them, you could be arrested and imprisoned.
+There are maps that include information on LGBTQ+ rights around the world to explore.
+Regardless of the laws of your host country, it is always important to research whether an environment is affirming to LGBTQ+ people.
+Many of our past students have had very positive experiences abroad.
+Take some time to check out the comments on this page from your fellow Badgers.

 Things to Consider

 Get to know your destination before you leave.
-Explore LGBT travel guides and internet resources to get a better idea of social norms and customs of your host country.
+Explore LGBTQ+ travel guides and internet resources to get a better idea of social norms and customs of your host country.

 Here are some questions to ask yourself, the GSCC, and/or your Study Abroad Advisor when choosing a study abroad program: